Line (geometry)

-Euclid described a line as "breadthless length" which "lies evenly with respect to the points on itself"; he introduced several postulates as basic unprovable properties from which he constructed all of geometry.
-Euclidean line and Euclidean geometry are terms introduced to avoid confusion with generalizations introduced since the end of the 19th century, such as non-Euclidean, projective and affine geometry.
+Euclid's Elements defines a straight line as a "breadthless length" that "lies evenly with respect to the points on itself", and introduced several postulates as basic unprovable properties on which the rest of geometry was established.
+Euclidean line and Euclidean geometry are terms introduced to avoid confusion with generalizations introduced since the end of the 19th century, such as non-Euclidean, projective, and affine geometry.

 Properties

-When geometry was first formalised by Euclid in the Elements, he defined a general line (now called a curve) to be "breadthless length" with a straight line being a line "which lies evenly with the points on itself".
-These definitions serve little purpose, since they use terms which are not by themselves defined.
-In fact, Euclid himself did not use these definitions in this work, and probably included them just to make it clear to the reader what was being discussed.
-In modern geometry, a line is simply taken as an undefined object with properties given by axioms, but is sometimes defined as a set of points obeying a linear relationship when some other fundamental concept is left undefined.
+In the Greek deductive geometry of Euclid's Elements, a general line (now called a curve) is defined as a "breadthless length", and a straight line (now called a line segment) was defined as a line "which lies evenly with the points on itself".
+These definitions appeal to readers' physical experience, relying on terms that are not themselves defined, and the definitions are never explicitly referenced in the remainder of the text.
+In modern geometry, a line is usually either taken as a primitive notion with properties given by axioms, or else defined as a set of points obeying a linear relationship, for instance when real numbers are taken to be primitive and geometry is established analytically in terms of numerical coordinates.

-In an axiomatic formulation of Euclidean geometry, such as that of Hilbert (Euclid's original axioms contained various flaws which have been corrected by modern mathematicians), a line is stated to have certain properties which relate it to other lines and points.
-For example, for any two distinct points, there is a unique line containing them, and any two distinct lines intersect in at most one point.
-In two dimensions (i.e., the Euclidean plane), two lines which do not intersect are called parallel.
+In an axiomatic formulation of Euclidean geometry, such as that of Hilbert (modern mathematicians added to Euclid's original axioms to fill perceived logical gaps), a line is stated to have certain properties that relate it to other lines and points.
+For example, for any two distinct points, there is a unique line containing them, and any two distinct lines intersect at most at one point.
+In two dimensions (i.e., the Euclidean plane), two lines that do not intersect are called parallel.
 In higher dimensions, two lines that do not intersect are parallel if they are contained in a plane, or skew if they are not.

 On a Euclidean plane, a line can be represented as a boundary between two regions.
 Any collection of finitely many lines partitions the plane into convex polygons (possibly unbounded); this partition is known as an arrangement of lines.